will-in-wi/letsencrypt-webfaction/README.md

 ## Installation

 This utility works on [CentOS 6 and 7 boxes](https://docs.webfaction.com/user-guide/server.html#finding-your-server-s-operating-system).
 The CentOS 5 systems do not have a new enough OpenSSL to include the algorithms required.
 You may be able to make this work using rbenv and compiling openssl yourself.
+A tutorial for CentOS 5 is available here: https://github.com/will-in-wi/letsencrypt-webfaction/wiki/Install-custom-OpenSSL-and-Ruby-on-CentOS-5-host

 You can install LetsEncrypt Webfaction using the system Ruby or using RBEnv.